pandodao/developers.pando.im/docs/guide/talkee.md

 ### Use Talkee in your Vue3 project

-Please visit [this page](https://github.com/fox-one/uikit-next/tree/main/packages/talkee) to see the installation guide.
+Talkee is a Vue3 component, making it easy to integrate into your Vue3 project.
+For installation instructions, visit [this page](https://github.com/fox-one/uikit-next/tree/main/packages/talkee).

 ### Gitch and workarounds

-for some reason, the button's style is not applied correctly, so we need to add the following code to your custom css file:
+To resolve issues with incorrect button styling in certain scenarios, add the following code to your custom CSS file.

 ```css
 :root {